SOC 2

 Scenario C: Enterprise Financial Services (500 Employees)

 Goal: ISO 27001 certification for a regulated fintech with FedRAMP overlap and three office locations.
+The Year 1 line items reflect multi-site audit scope and specialized consulting.

-Line Item Cost
+Line Item Illustrative Cost

 Implementation Consultant (specialized) $60,000